gear-foundation/academy/docs/10-escrow-state/reading-state.md

 }
 ```

-Once we've built the crate, we'll have a file called `escrow_state.meta.wasm` that we can use in our UI applications to interact with the smart contract.
+Once we've built the crate, we'll use the`escrow_state.meta.wasm` file in our UI applications to interact with the smart contract.